yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/range-update.md

 ---
-title: "Update range"
+title: "Update workbookRange"
-description: "Update the properties of range object."
+description: "Update the properties of workbookRange object."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Update range
+# Update workbookRange

 Namespace: microsoft.graph

-Update the properties of range object.
+Update the properties of workbookRange object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).